 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

+Disease progression depends on the underlying cause of the pain.
 The onset of the pain can be acute, gradual or intermittent; related to an initial insult or with no obvious trigger; time of onset can be well defined or vague; pain can be localized or generalized; affecting one or more than one organ or system.
 Pain can be self-limited in time or it can persist beyond normal time expectancy when chronic in nature.
 The phases of pain are:

 - Acute: Hours to days (less than 30 days); sudden in onset and/or occurs immediately after injury